twelvelabs-io/twelvelabs-python/README.md

 [![PyPI version](https://img.shields.io/pypi/v/twelvelabs.svg)](https://pypi.org/project/twelvelabs/)
 ![Pepy Total Downloads](https://img.shields.io/pepy/dt/twelvelabs)

-> **NOTE**: This version includes breaking changes compared to the 0.4.x version.
-To use it in your application, you must update your code and thoroughly test the changes to ensure everything functions as expected before deploying it to production environments.
-If you want to use the legacy version, please refer to the [0.4 folder](./0.4).

-This SDK provides a convenient way to interact with the Twelve Labs Video Understanding Platform from an application written in the Python language.
-The SDK equips you with a set of intuitive classes and methods that streamline the process of interacting with the platform, minimizing the need for boilerplate code.
+The TwelveLabs Python SDK provides a set of intuitive classes and methods that streamline platform interaction, minimizing the need for boilerplate code.

+> **Note**: The examples in this guide show only the required parameters.
+For the complete guides, see the [Search](https://docs.twelvelabs.io/docs/guides/search) and [Analyze videos](https://docs.twelvelabs.io/docs/guides/analyze-videos) pages.

 # Prerequisites

 Ensure that the following prerequisites are met before using the SDK:

 - [Python](https://www.python.org) 3.7 or newer must be installed on your machine.
-- You have an API key.
-If you don't have an account, please [sign up](https://playground.twelvelabs.io/) for a free account.
-Then, to retrieve your API key, go to the [API Key](https://playground.twelvelabs.io/dashboard/api-key) page, and select the **Copy** icon to the right of the key to copy it to your clipboard.
+- To use the platform, you need an API key:
+  1. If you don't have an account, [sign up](https://playground.twelvelabs.io/) for a free account.
+  2. Go to the [API Keys](https://playground.twelvelabs.io/dashboard/api-keys) page.
+  3. If you need to create a new key, select the **Create API Key** button.
+Enter a name and set the expiration period.
+The default is 12 months.
+  4. Select the **Copy** icon next to your key to copy it to your clipboard.
+- Your video files must meet the following requirements:
+    - **For this guide**: Files up to 4 GB when using publicly accessible URLs or 200 MB for local files
+    - **Model capabilities**: See the complete requirements for [Marengo](https://docs.twelvelabs.io/v1.3/docs/concepts/models/marengo#video-file-requirements) and [Pegasus](https://docs.twelvelabs.io/v1.3/docs/concepts/models/pegasus#video-file-requirements) for resolution, aspect ratio, and supported formats.

+    For upload size limits and processing modes, see the [Upload and processing methods](https://docs.twelvelabs.io/v1.3/docs/concepts/upload-methods) page.

 # Install the SDK